Test Complete

 Major Vessels

-Vessels moving deoxygenated blood toward the heart are called Veins.
+Vessels moving deoxygenated blood toward the heart are called veins.
 Vessels moving oxygenated blood away from the heart are called arteries.
 The big vessel that feeds "used" blood into your right atrium is called the vena cava.
 It's divided into 2 parts.
 The superior vena cava brings blood from your head and arms.
 The inferior vena cava brings blood back to the heart from your lower body.
 After that blood goes through the tricuspid valve and into the right ventricle, the right ventricle SQUEEZES and shoots the blood into the pulmonary artery which goes to the pulmonary circulation.
 It is there that oxygen is put back into the blood.
 After moving through the pulmonary circulation, the blood then goes through the pulmonary veins into the left atrium.
 The left atrium dumps the blood through the bicuspid valve into the left ventricle.
 The left ventricle SQUEEZES and shoots the blood up over the Aorta, which is the giant artery that feeds blood to the rest of the body.

 So... lets review already... a drop of blood travels... chambers are in blue, major vessels in red, valves in green